A Simple Client

 li.appendChild(deleteButton);

-Quite a lot of work to just add a little delete button.
-Additionally our code is now all over the place and not really reusable.
-This doesn't seem like it will scale to a larger application.
+It's easy to see that our code is now all over the place and not really reusable.
+Additionally, it's getting much harder to understand by the minute and we've only started writing our application.
+This doesn't seem like it will scale to a larger project.